ARCHIVES COLLECTION & POLICIES

 The Library & Archives works closely with donors in the donation of unpublished materials.
 Donors wishing to donate materials to the IPCC Archive should contact the Library & Archives.

-All materials must fall in the collection scope identified under the Selection Criteria for Libraries and Archives.
-(See Library Link) Donors will be asked to sign a deed of gift, a legal document that legally transfers ownership and legal rights to the IPCC Library & Archives.
-Sensitive materials may often be found within collection, which the Archivist will work with donors to discuss the possibility of restricting part of the collection.
+All materials must fall in the collection scope identified under the Selection Criteria for Libraries & Archives (See “Book Donations” on Library and Reference page).
+Donors will be asked to sign a deed of gift, a legal document that legally transfers ownership and legal rights to the IPCC Library & Archives.
+Sensitive materials may often be found within collections, which the Archivist will work with donors to discuss the possibility of restricting part of the collection.